VincenzoG1t/myShellScripts/README.md

 # myShellScripts
 Useful tiny bash shell scripts

-- removeLines.sh -->	Removing whole lines from a file, that match a search list using sed.
+- removeLines.sh &rightarrow;	Removing whole lines from a file, that match a search list using sed.